The alarming reality of men's mental health

 Causes of mental health issues in men

 Mental health, especially symptoms of stress and anxiety, affects the majority of people.
-In research of over 12,000 people by DR.VEGAN®, only 4% described themselves as 'stress-free'.
-And further research of 545 people found that 78% experience stress and anxiety at least once a week.
+In our consumer survey of over 12,000 customers, only 4% described themselves as 'stress-free'.* And a further survey of 545 people found that 78% experience stress and worry at least once a week.*

 Signs and symptoms of mental health issues for men